Predictia/AQUA/docs/sphinx/source/stateoftheart_diagnostics/ensemble.rst

 This module contains three main classes namely, `EnsembleTimeseries`, `EnsembleLatLon` and `EnsembleZonal`.
 Additionally, this module also contains three supporting plotting classes namely, `PlotEnsembleTimeseries`, `PlotEnsembleLatLon` and `PlotEnsembleZonal`.

-The `EnsembleTimeseries` class takes `1D` `xarray.Dataset` timesries as input and performs following functionalities:
+The `EnsembleTimeseries` class takes `1D` `xarray.Dataset` timeseries as input and performs following functionalities:
-- Computes ensemble mean and standatd deviation for monthly and annual timeseries.
+- Computes ensemble mean and standard deviation for monthly and annual timeseries.

 The `PlotEnsembleTimeseries` class takes `1D` `xarray.Dataset` timeseries as input and performs the following functionalities:
-- Plots the ensemble mean and \pm along the given timeseries.
+- Plots the ensemble mean and 2x ensemble-std $\pm$ along the given timeseries.
 - A reference timeseries can also be plotted.

 The `EnsembleLatLon` class takes `2D` `LatLon` `xarray.Dataset` as input and performs the following functionalities: